JuliaGNI/GeometricMachineLearning.jl/docs/src/introduction.md

 - [Different volume-preserving attention mechanisms](@ref "Comparing Different `VolumePreservingAttention` Mechanisms"): the [volume-preserving attention mechanism](@ref "Volume-Preserving Attention") in `GeometricMachineLearning` is based on computing correlations in the input sequence.
 These correlations can be constructed in two different ways.
 Here we compare these two.
 - [Linear Symplectic Transformer](@ref linear_symplectic_transformer_tutorial): the linear symplectic transformer is used to integrate the four-dimensional Hamiltonian system of the *coupled harmonic oscillator*.
 Here we compare the linear symplectic transformer to the standard transformer and SympNets.

-## Associated Papers
+## Associated Papers and Contributions

 The following papers have emerged in connection with the development of `GeometricMachineLearning`:
 1. In [brantner2023generalizing](@cite) a new class of optimizers for *homogeneous spaces*, a category that includes the Stiefel manifold and the Grassmann manifold, is introduced.
 2. In [brantner2023symplectic](@cite) we introduced a new neural network architectures that we call *symplectic autoencoders*.
 This is capable of performing non-linear Hamiltonian model reduction.
-During training we use the optimizers introduced in [brantner2023generalizing](@cite).
+During training of these symplectic autoencoders we use the optimizers introduced in [brantner2023generalizing](@cite).
 3. In [brantner2024volume](@cite) we introduce a new neural network architecture that we call *volume-preserving transformers*.
 This is a structure-preserving version of the *standard transformer* [vaswani2017attention](@cite) for which all components have been made volume preserving.
 As application we foresee the *online phase* in reduced order modeling.

 In addition there are new results presented in this work that have not been written up as a separate paper:
-4. We show how the [Grassmann manifold can be included into a neural network](@ref "Example of a Neural Network with a Grassmann Layer") and construct a loss based on the Wasserstein distance to approximate a nonlinear space from which we can then sample.
+4. Similar to the volume-preserving transformer [brantner2024volume](@cite) we introduce a [linear symplectic transformer](@ref "Linear Symplectic Transformer") that preserves a symplectic product structure and is also foreseen to be used in reduced order modeling.
-5. Similar to the volume-preserving transformer [brantner2024volume](@cite) we introduce a [linear symplectic transformer](@ref "Linear Symplectic Transformer") that preserves a symplectic product structure and is also foreseen to be used in reduced order modeling.
+5. We show how the [Grassmann manifold can be included into a neural network](@ref "Example of a Neural Network with a Grassmann Layer") and construct a loss based on the Wasserstein distance to approximate a nonlinear space from which we can then sample.